andrei-software-engineer/UnoLingo/README.md

 ![image](assets/img.png)

+## Saga Coordinator:
+- These are needed to orchestrate 2PC transactions (for transaction coordinator) and to handle long running transactions (for saga coordinator)

 ## Database replication:

 - For the User service are added DB replicas, where we have one Master DB and two Slave DBs.